sheljohn/siglot/README.md

-#Siglot: Signal and Slots made simpler for everyone
+#Siglot: Signal and Slots just got simpler

 Siglot is a clean, easy to read/understand, standalone, single-header, STL-only, C++11 implementation of Signals and Slots.